parikavyas/Federated-Learning-Experiment/README.md

 6. Sending Status Signal to Main Server by navigating to http://localhost:8001/sendstatus & http://localhost:8002/sendstatus
 Once the client servers send the signal, there will be a response from the main server
 7. Sending Trained models to the secure aggregator server for model aggregation by navigating to http://localhost:8001/sendmodel & http://localhost:8001/sendmodel
-8. The secure aggregator will aggregate the model and build a global model http://localhost:8003/aggregate_models
+8. The secure aggregator will aggregate the model and build an aggregate model http://localhost:8003/aggregate_models The main server can't see the models from the devices.
+The secure aggregator is a trusted 3rd party where the model aggregation is done.
-9. The secure aggregator will generate an aggregated model which is sent to the main server by navigating to http://localhost:8003/send_model_secagg
+9. The secure aggregator will send this aggregated model to the main server by navigating to http://localhost:8003/send_model_secagg
 10. This aggregated model is sent by the main server to the client servers by navigating to http://localhost:8000/send_model_clients
 11. Measure the model performances
 Next Steps: